RagnnnaCode/ReactProject/README.md

-# You can see everything in the "src" folder
+# You can see JSX components in the "src" folder